-Clock time: Future Continuous Tense expresses an action that will be ongoing at a particular time on clock in the future.
+Clock time: Future Continuous Tense expresses an action that will be ongoing at a particular time on a clock in the future.
 Another way to explain:

 Future Continuous Tense is used when an action is ongoing at a defined point in time in the future.
-In our situation here, it’s time on clock.
+In our situation here, it’s time on a clock.

-We’ll be watching movies at 2 pm.
+We’ll be watching a movie at 2 pm.

 We’ll be watching movies when they are learning new tenses.
 (Note: use of a present tense for a future action – are learning)

 Another non-ongoing action in the future (perpendicular actions is a whole lesson:)

 We’ll be watching movies when they come.
 (Note: use of a present tense for a future action – they come)

 Other means to express a point in time in the future